jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 $ pip install -e .
 ```

-Make a python file, like the example one above and then run it!
+Make a python file, like the example ones in the `example` directory and then run it!

 ## Contributions